Application and admission requirements

 Acceptance into the Program

-Students are asked to notify the Department if they do not plan to attend in the semester for which they were admitted, or if they do not plan to begin the program at all.
+If accepted, students are asked to notify the Department of their plans, specifically if they plan to attend, if they wish to defer their admission (up to one year), or if they do not plan to begin the program at all.

-Once a student has been admitted to the program, he/she should contact Dr. Gul Marshall, Graduate Coordinator, at (502) 852-8027 or firstname.lastname@example.org to schedule an appointment for advising.
+Once a student has been admitted to the program, he/she should contact Dr. Gul Marshall, Director of Graduate Studies, at (502) 852-8027 or email@example.com to schedule an appointment for advising.